1886 Virginia Brights Black Stocking Nine Cabinet Card Sets (H807-1) and Checklist

 While these are often believed to be from 1884, that does not appear to be the case.

 An 1886 article in the Atlanta Constitution cites photos of nine baseball women (specifically, it says they are nine handsome female baseball players), which are likely either these sets or the sets of the other Virginia Brights cabinet sets.
 The article seems to allude to these being a new set as it says the photos had only been available in Atlanta for a few weeks.
+The aforementioned September 30, 1886 edition of the Lawrence Gazette also cited receiving samples of the cards at that time.

 Additionally, another Allen and Ginter set, N46, which featured female cigarette makers, also has at least one card that displays a Crop of 1884 sign.
 However, those cards are believed to be issued after 1884.